KimAdrian1/AWS-Static-Website-Projects/S3 and CloudFront/S3 and CloudFront.md

 ![](./images/image8.png)

-I have also written a Terraform file for the creation of these same resources if the reader is more comfortable with Terraform in comparison to CloudFormation.
+Reminder that I have also written a [Terraform file](https://github.com/KimAdrian1/AWSProjects/blob/main/S3%20and%20CloudFront/S3andCloudFront.tf) for the creation of these same resources if the reader is more comfortable with Terraform in comparison to CloudFormation.

 Some Key Notes